maybleMyers/H1111/README.md

 If you already have musubi tuner installed and running you should just be able to just download h1111.py and hv_generate_video.py and put them in your musubi directory

-pip install gradio tiktoken ffmpeg ffmpeg-python
+pip install gradio==5.14.0 tiktoken ffmpeg ffmpeg-python

 then run with python h1111.py